How to Organize the Daily Teaching Flow

 I see middle grades teachers fall into the following categories:

-• The stationery, or traditional, classroom – One teacher, same group of students, same classroom (though this arrangement is becoming increasingly rare!)
+• The stationary, or traditional, classroom – One teacher, same group of students, same classroom (though this arrangement is becoming increasingly rare!)

 • The rotating classroom – One teacher, rotating groups of students who travel to you in your classroom